 How do you manage your client's brand reputation across social media?

 Manually monitoring each client's reputation on social media can take hours out of your working week.
-Instead, you can use an automated platform that monitors keywords, and positive and negative sentiments.
+Instead, you can use an automated platform that offers social listening features like monitoring keywords, and positive and negative sentiments.

 How do you analyze your content?